 The good news is, there’s a lot of capital out there.
 Last year alone, nearly $300 billion was invested by venture capitalists across over 32,900 deals.
 And while the world’s economy was being brought to its needs over the past six months, the stock market has remained relatively bullish, private equity funds continue to make major deals, and risk-taking investors have continued taking risks.

 While most of these investment firms’ names aren't well known, a little digging usually turns up big backers behind the cleverly named funds.
 Some are a little more recognizable: Google Ventures.
 Tyson Ventures.
 Rabo Ventures.
-Kawasaki Ventures.
+Yamaha Ventures.
 Chevron Ventures.
 BP Ventures.
 With competition high to innovate, diversify and display sustainability credentials, these groups are looking high and low for new opportunities, and they’re willing to roll the dice in a lot of different sectors.

 So far, the investments have been small and focused on alternative proteins, biotech and software.
 But consider those trial balloons – these groups are getting increasingly serious.